SHOW SEMANTIC METRICS

 Because LIKE is case-insensitive, LIKE '%AMOUNT%' produces the same results.

-SHOW SEMANTIC METRICS IN orders_sv LIMIT 1;
+SHOW SEMANTIC METRICS IN SCHEMA main;

 Derived metrics appear with an empty table_name: